rhizomeicx/icon-governance-meetings/README.md

 ## How to Submit a Meeting Topic

-To submit a meeting topic, please submit a pull request.
+To submit a meeting topic, please add it to the relevant thread on the ICON Community Forum.
+The link to the thread for each week's meeting will be shared in the ICON Governance Meeting Telegram channel.

+Following discussion, the final list of five topics will be finalized and published.